PelionIoT/workflows-with-sda-docs/workflows-with-sda.md

         <img src="assets/job_finish.png" width="270" height="550"/>

-1. Upload the workflow runs to Device Management:
+1. Upload the job runs to Device Management:

     1. Open the **Completed Jobs** page.

       This page lists all completed jobs.
 This means that tasks assigned to the job have been executed on all devices associated to the job.

-    1. To synchronize the workflow runs with Device Management, tap the **Upload** button.
+    1. To synchronize the job runs with Device Management, tap the **Upload** button.

         <img src="assets/job_upload.png" width="270" height="550"/>
         <img src="assets/job_uploading.png" width="270" height="550"/>

-1. Inspect the workflow results in Device Management Portal:
+1. Inspect the job results in Device Management Portal:

     1. In Device Management Portal, select **Job Management** > **Jobs**.